 Another key feature of the program is the introduction and use of instrumentation in the first-year general chemistry sequence and its continued emphasis throughout the chemistry curriculum.
 Student participation in assisting in laboratory and recitation instruction is strongly advised and supported.

-A Bachelor of Science (ACS certified) degree in Chemistry requires the following courses:
+A Bachelor of Science (ACS certified) degree with a major in Chemistry requires the following courses: